-The role of the Self-Determination Coordinator is to ensure that youth at YWFC are provided support from a peer-based, restorative justice, culturally grounded, and gender-specific framework and that the organization has the proper resources, support, and partners in place to support this work.
-They are responsible for conducting initial intakes and assessments, working with youth to identify their needs and strengths, assisting them in developing personal and professional goals, and providing support in accessing community resources, such as housing, child care, educational programs, etc. Additionally, this position is responsible for ensuring that all coaching approaches and methods are in line with the organization’s mission, vision, values, theory of change, methodology, and fulfill grant requirements, YWFC annual goals, and Site goals.
+The role of the Self Determination Coordinator is to ensure that youth at YWFC are provided support from a peer-based, restorative justice framework, culturally grounded, and gender-specific framework and that the organization has the proper resources, support, and partners in place to support this work.
+They are responsible for conducting initial intakes and assessments, working with youth to identify their needs and strengths, assisting them in developing personal and professional goals, and providing support in accessing community resources, such as housing, child care, educational programs, etc.

-- Deep familiarity in Bay-Area socio-political landscape and youth service providers, and passionate about youth, community development, issues of youth leadership.
+- Deep familiarity in California and local site socio-political landscape and youth service providers, and passionate about youth, community development, issues of youth leadership.

 - The person must be comfortable, mature and professional in interacting with diverse community partners, custody staff, students and colleagues with diverse heritage and backgrounds.

-- Strong organizational skills, ability to prioritize and manage multiple projects simultaneously and meet deadlines.
+- Strong organizational skills, ability to prioritize and manage multiple projects simultaneously, and meet and handle multiple deadlines and tasks simultaneously.

-- Demonstrated proficiency in Microsoft Office, Google Suite, CRM, email, and general computer/ internet use.
+- Demonstrated proficiency in Microsoft Office, Google Suitel, and general computer/ internet use.

 - Willingness and ability to grow professionally, be accountable, and to expand skills and adapt to evolving organization environments and constantly changing circumstances.